 If you qualify for a subsidized loan, you’ll pay less over time than you would for an unsubsidized loan.

-Families often start the repayment process while their student is still enrolled in school, but with most types of loans, students aren’t required to start the repayment process until six months after graduation.
+Families often start the repayment process while their student is still enrolled in school, but with most types of loans, students aren’t required to start the repayment process until six months after graduation, at which point it might make sense to explore refinancing options.
 Sometimes students face obstacles when it comes to their loans and are able to apply for loan forgiveness.
 Or, they meet other special criteria that allows them to have their school debt forgiven, discharged, or canceled.
 If approved, this means you are no longer required to repay a portion, or all of your loan.
 However, you must meet specific circumstances for this to occur.

 - Public Service Loan Forgiveness (PSLF).
 If you become and remain employed by the government or a not-for-profit organization, you may be eligible for loan forgiveness after you’ve made 120 qualifying payments.
 Available for Direct Loans.